Article written by Alexander – Founder and Owner of swissdiverswatches.com

 This page serves as an encyclopedia and a list of recommendations.

-When you visit a watch shop, or a discount watch store on the web, it’s important that you are well informed about the plethora of technical information, that you’ll find on Swiss watches: definitions, technical terms, expressions and suchlike, that are frequently used to describe qualities, features, functions and movements of Swiss Luxury Watches.
+When you visit an authorized physical luxury watch dealer, or an online watch retailer, it’s important that you are well informed on the plethora of technical information, that you’ll find in conjunction with your watch purchase: definitions, technical terms, expressions and suchlike, that are frequently used to describe qualities, features, functions and movements of Swiss luxury watches.

 For this reason, I have compiled a list of the most frequently asked questions concerning Swiss Luxury Watches on and off the Internet – and one question – nr 6, which concerns this website.

-Please click on the particular question that interests you:
+Please click on the particular query that interests you:

 - Why is it important that a watch is Swiss Made?